Logit: History

-Log odds was used extensively by Charles Sanders Peirce (late 19th century).
+Log odds was used extensively by Charles Sanders Peirce in the late 19th century.
 G. A. Barnard in 1949 coined the commonly used term log-odds; the log-odds of an event is the logit of the probability of the event.
 Barnard also coined the term lods as an abstract form of "log-odds", but suggested that "in practice the term 'odds' should normally be used, since this is more familiar in everyday life".